mickelson/attract/Readme.md

 Attract-Mode is a graphical front-end for command line emulators such as MAME, MESS, and Nestopia.
 It is designed to be run in an arcade cabinet setup and controlled with a joystick or spin dial.
-Attract- Mode is written in C++ and uses [SFML][].
+Attract-Mode is written in C++ and uses [SFML][].

 Attract-Mode was developed for use in Linux.
 It is known to work on Ubuntu Linux, Mac OS-X 10.6, and Windows 7.

 Attract-Mode's layouts are actually scripts written in the [Squirrel][] programming language.
-[FFMPEG][] is used for (optional) movie support.
+[FFmpeg][] is used for (optional) movie support.

 Please visit <http://attractmode.org> for more information.